Sing a New Psalm:

 salvation—you could look it up in our archives

-In Psalm 149:4, the Psalmist writes that God provides salvation or victory to a defined group of people.
-(The exact words vary depending on which English translation you’re reading.)
-To learn what the word “salvation” means and how it’s linked to ideas of safety, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
+In Psalm 149:4, an unnamed Psalmist writes that God provides salvation or victory to a defined group of people.
+(The exact words vary depending on which translation you’re reading.)
+To learn what the word salvation means and how it’s linked to ideas of safety, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 a two-edged sword

-The word of God is likened to a sword several places in the Scriptures, but one of the strongest uses of this image occurs in Psalm 149.
-Not only does Psalm 149 suggest that God has given his people a powerful weapon, the Psalmist also indicates that certain conditions apply for those who would wield the sword of truth.
+does Psalm 149 suggest that God has given his people a powerful weapon, the anonymous Psalmist also indicates that certain conditions apply for those who would wield the sword of truth.
 What are those conditions?
 The Psalmist first tells us that God has given this two-edged sword to his faithful, so we can assume such a powerful weapon won’t be very effective in the hands of someone who lacks faith.
-Secondly, those who would wield the sword of truth must do so with the praise of God in their mouths, which seems to be the Psalmist’s way of suggesting that God’s people must demonstrate their faith by publicly praising God.
+Secondly, those who would wield the sword of truth must do so with the praise of God in their mouths, which seems to be the unnamed Psalmist’s way of suggesting that God’s people must demonstrate their faith by publicly praising God.
 This injunction perhaps has another spiritual benefit.
-Consider how easy it would be for someone to use the truth in a malicious manner if he or she also were required to be offering praise to God at the same time?
+Consider how easy it would be for someone to use the truth in a malicious manner if he or she also were required to be offering praise to God at the same time.

 the popes inspire us—a struggle for liberation